How long does an import take?

 - Import your project into an existing ClickUp Space.
 This option is recommended for all related projects from Asana.

 - Skips this Asana project and will not import it into ClickUp.

-Tip: We recommend importing projects that relate to each other into the same Space in ClickUp.
-This keeps your sidebar organized and easy to navigate.
+Tip: We recommend importing related projects into the same Space in ClickUp.
+This keeps your workflows organized and easy to navigate.